SansGuidon/bookmarks/README.md

 * [Brussels for Beer Geeks](https://www.google.com/maps/d/u/0/viewer?mid=1R99-MBg6KXiPLnWk--ROWWJFX4s) - [BE] A map with bars ,shops, restos of interest for beer geeks visiting Brussels.
 Bars will usually have a varied selection of good Belgian and/or foreign beers.
 Restos will have a focus on food and beer.
 Via [Belgianbeergeek.be](https://belgianbeergeek.be/)
 * [Radar Virtuel](https://www.radarvirtuel.com/) - :fr: [FR] Le site Radar Virtuel permet de voir le trafic aérien en temps réel avec des petits avions sur une carte Google, ça marche très bien en Europe, autour des aéroports aux États-Unis et pas du tout dans le reste du monde, c’est dommage.
 * [Buienradar.be](https://www.buienradar.be/weer/Brussel/BE/2800866) - [BE] Current rainfall radar for Belgium, Europe, satellite images, weather reports and forecasts.
+* [Virtual Vacation](https://virtualvacation.us/) - The website that lets you experience the world from home!

 # Troubleshooting
 * [Sandra Henry-Stocker](http://www.computerworld.com/article/3196138/linux/whos-hogging-the-network.html) - Who's hogging the network?
 Bandwidth usage on a Linux system